Nanomechanics and Nanoengineering Laboratory

 More Publications >>

 Prof. Zhu received his B.S. degree in Mechanics and Mechanical Engineering from the University of Science and Technology of China and his M.S. and Ph.D. degrees in Mechanical Engineering from Northwestern University.
-After a postdoctoral fellow position at the University of Texas at Austin, he joined NC State University in 2007.
+He was a postdoctoral fellow at the University of Texas at Austin before joining NC State in 2007.